 where $j$ is the index of a single correlation.
 Similarly, across all $\ell$ localities, we can take the per element maximum of $M$ matrices (Figure \ref{fig:module_extraction}b), defined for some module $m$ as:

 where the superscript $m$ denotes the column of the matrix $P$ (the presence vector of some module $m$) and $\otimes$ is the outer product.
-Intuitively, the reconstruction of all localities is similar to matrix multiplication between the presence matrix and the module matrix, but instead of summing up entries across the module dimension, we take their maximum.
-In tensor terminology, outer products from Equation \ref{eq:module_outer_product} for each of the modules produce $M$ slices of size $\ell \times {D \choose 2}$, over which we take the per entry maximum to reconstruct the original locality matrix.
+Intuitively, the reconstruction of all localities is related to matrix multiplication of $P$ and $M$, but instead of summing up entries across $M$, we take the maximum.
+In tensor terminology, outer products from Equation \ref{eq:module_outer_product} for each of the modules produce $M$ slices of size $\ell \times {D \choose 2}$, over which we take the per entry maximum to reconstruct $C$.